 Few things are as nostalgic as driving Route 66.
-But now it’s time to take the route southeast to hit the third stretch of this cross country road trip, namely Cities of music.
+But now it’s time to take the route southeast to hit the third stretch of this cross country road trip from Los Angeles, namely Cities of music.

 Cross country road trip part 3: Cities of music (blue on map)

 After exiting Route 66 it’s time to get to know the Cities of music in Tennessee.
 Memphis is the home of blues and the birthplace of rock and roll.
 Nashville that long time ago earned the nickname Music City is the country music capital of the world